N12 (Suboxone Sublingual Film 12 mg / 3 mg)

 Generic Name: buprenorphine/naloxone

-This pill with imprint "N12" is Orange, Rectangle and has been identified as Suboxone sublingual film 12 mg / 3 mg.
-It is manufactured by Reckitt Benckiser Pharmaceuticals Inc..
+Pill with imprint N12 is Orange, Rectangle and has been identified as Suboxone sublingual film 12 mg / 3 mg.
+It is supplied by Reckitt Benckiser Pharmaceuticals Inc..

 Suboxone is used in the treatment of opiate dependence and belongs to the drug class narcotic analgesic combinations.
 Risk cannot be ruled out during pregnancy.
 Suboxone 12 mg / 3 mg is classified as a Schedule 3 controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: